FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-provision-small.md

 # How do I create a small database?
 {: .no_toc }

-A small database is useful for testing purposes and small projects of less than 8GB of data.
+There are two ways to create a small database that is useful for testing purposes and small projects of less than 8GB of data.

 {% include page-toc.md %}